mauriceschmetzer/Interest-Rates/README.md

 ## 2. Calculating Bond Prices

-- Imports Svensson Parameters as calculated by the python code "Calculating Interest Rates"
+- Imports Svensson Parameters as calculated by the Python code "Calculating Interest Rates"
-- Calculates yield to maturity for each day during set time period based on shrinking time to maturity.
+- Calculates yield to maturity for each day during a set period based on shrinking time to maturity.
 - Calculates bond price based on previously calculated yield to maturity and time to maturity

 ### Settings: